Link Prediction with Contextualized Self-Supervision: CSSL for Link Prediction

 \subsection{Contextualized Self-supervised Learning Task}

 To enable the learned node and edge embeddings to better capture specific contextual information beneficial to link prediction, we incorporate the contextualized self-supervised learning task to predict structural context.
-Specifically, we use node embeddings $\bm{\Phi}(v_{i})$ and $\bm{\Phi}(v_{j})$ to predict the corresponding structural context.
-For nodes $v_i$ and $v_j$, we respectively sample their structural context as $c(v_i)$ and $c(v_j)$.
+Specifically, we use node embeddings $\bm{\Phi}(v_{i})$ and $\bm{\Phi}(v_{j})$ to \dk{respectively} predict \dk{their} structural contexts.
+For nodes $v_i$ and $v_j$, we respectively sample their structural contexts as $c(v_i)$ and $c(v_j)$.
 The existence probability of $c(v_i)$ as node $v_{i}$'s structural context, $\hat{z}_{v_i,c(v_i)}\in[0,1]$, is modeled as where $\bm{\Psi}(c(v_i))$ is the embedding of structural context $c(v_i)$.
 Similarly, the existence probability of structural context $c(v_j)$ as node $v_{j}$'s structural context, $\hat{z}_{v_j,c(v_j)}\in[0,1]$, is modeled as where $\bm{\Psi}(c(v_j))$ is the embedding of structural context $c(v_j)$.

-To fully explore the contextual information, we consider the following two types of structural context: \begin{itemize} \item \textbf{Context/neighboring node}.
-Following DeepWalk~\cite{perozzi2014deepwalk}, we use random walk context nodes as the structural context.
+\jy{To explore the contextual information, we consider two specific strategies to sample structural contexts $c(v_i)$ and $c(v_j)$ for nodes $v_i$ and $v_j$.
+The details are provided below:} \begin{itemize} \item \textbf{Context/neighboring nodes}.
+Following DeepWalk~\cite{perozzi2014deepwalk}, \jy{we consider nodes occurring in random walk context as structural context}.
 To construct context node embeddings, a possible solution is to perform a transformation on context node attributes similarly using Eq. (\ref{node_emb}).
-However, context node attribute proximity would override the structural proximity between nodes $v_i$ and $v_j$ reflected by their common neighbors.
+However, \jy{the attribute proximity among context nodes} would override the structural proximity between nodes $v_i$ and $v_j$ reflected by their common neighbors.
 This could be exacerbated in case of attribute noise.
-To retain context node identity, as a better way to construct context node embeddings, we perform a linear transformation on one-hot encodings of node IDs, which is equivalent to looking up a learnable embedding table $\bm{\Psi}\in\mathbb{R}^{|\mathcal{V}|\times d}$ with node IDs. \item \textbf{Context subgraph}.
-For each node, we also consider its surrounding subgraphs as the structural context, as they provide a macroscopic view to measure the structural similarity between nodes.
-Following~\cite{leskovec2006sampling}, we use a short random walk with fixed length starting from each node as a sample of its context subgraph.
-For a sampled context subgraph $\mathcal{G}_c$, its context embedding is constructed by summing the context embeddings of its nodes:
+To retain context node identity, as a better way to construct context node embeddings, we perform a linear transformation on one-hot encodings of node IDs, which is equivalent to looking up a learnable embedding table $\bm{\Psi}\in\mathbb{R}^{|\mathcal{V}|\times d}$ with node IDs.